Begin Main Content Area

 3. If military recruiters are not afforded equal access within 1 year of notification of the Governor's office, the name of the school will be given to Congressional Education and Defense oversight committees, the Senators of the State and the member of the House of Representatives who represents the district in which the LEA is located, if the Secretary of Defense determines that the LEA has denied recruiting access to at least two of the armed forces (Army, Navy, Marine Corps, etc.).

-Non-compliance with Section 9528 of No Child Left Behind Act of 2001, 20 USC §7908, may result in the loss of educational federal funding.
+Additionally, non-compliance with Section 8528 of ESSA, 20 USC §7908, may result in the loss of educational federal funding.

 Reimbursement of Costs

-Reimbursements from armed forces recruiters are permitted for any costs incurred in complying with the law.
+Under Pennsylvania law, reimbursements from armed forces recruiters are permitted for any costs incurred in complying with the law, if written documentation of expenses is provided.

 References